Deep ecology: Utopianism

-With reference to the degree to which landscapes are natural, Peter Wohlleben draws a temporal line (roughly equivalent to the development of Mumford's'authoritarian' technics) at the agricultural revolution, about 8000 BC, when "selective farming practices began to change species."
+With reference to the degree to which landscapes are natural, Peter Wohlleben draws a temporal line (roughly equivalent to the development of Mumford's 'authoritarian' technics) at the agricultural revolution, about 8000 BC, when "selective farming practices began to change species."
 This is also the time when the landscape began to be intentionally transformed into an ecosystem completely devoted to meeting human needs.

-Concerning Hobbes's pronouncement on 'the state of nature', deep ecologists and others have commented that it is false and was made simply to legitimize the idea of a putative 'social contract' by which some humans are subordinate to others.
-There is no evidence that members of primal societies, employing 'democratic technics', lived shorter lives than those in civilization (at least before the 20th century); their lives were the opposite of solitary, since they lived in close-knit communities, and while 'poverty' is a social relation non-existent in sharing cultures, 'ignorant' and 'brutish' both equate to the term 'savage' used by colonials of primal peoples, referring to the absence of authoritarian technics in their cultures.
-Justice, political liberty and altruism are characteristic of egalitarian primal societies rather than civilization, which is defined by class hierarchies and is therefore by definition unjust, immoral, and lacking in altruism.

 Links with other philosophies

-Arne Naess stated that the main philosophical influence on his life and work was Spinoza.
-'When I was seventeen I read Spinoza's 'Ethics' he said, '...
-I was inspired by [his] view of human nature or essence: our nature or essence is such that we are pleased at other's pleasure and feel sad about other's sadness.
-Kindness and love activate our nature; best of all, they activate all aspects of ourselves.'

 Peter Singer critiques anthropocentrism and advocates for animals to be given rights.
 However, Singer has disagreed with deep ecology's belief in the intrinsic value of nature separate from questions of suffering.
 Zimmerman groups deep ecology with feminism and civil rights movements.
 Nelson contrasts it with ecofeminism.
 The links with animal rights are perhaps the strongest, as "proponents of such ideas argue that 'all life has intrinsic value'".

 David Foreman, the co-founder of the radical direct-action movement Earth First!, has said he is an advocate for deep ecology.
 At one point Arne Næss also engaged in direct action when he chained himself to rocks in front of Mardalsfossen, a waterfall in a Norwegian fjord, in a successful protest against the building of a dam.

-Some have linked the movement to green anarchism as evidenced in a compilation of essays titled Deep Ecology & Anarchism.
+Some have linked the movement to green anarchism.

+Further, the movement is related to cosmopolitan localism that has been proposed as a structural framework to organize production by prioritising socio-ecological well-being over corporate profits, over-production and excess consumption.

 The object-oriented ontologist Timothy Morton has explored similar ideas in the books Ecology without Nature: Rethinking Environmental Aesthetics (2009) and Dark Ecology: For a Logic of Future Coexistence (2016).